uwcsc/codeybot/docs/SETUP.md

 8. Install the dependencies `ghostscript` and `graphicsmagick` locally.
 This is required for the resume pdf->image converter functionality of Codey.

-For example, on Linux/Mac, you can do:
+For example, on Mac and some Linux distros, you can do:
 ```
 sudo apt install ghostscript
 sudo apt install graphicsmagick